asyncapi/website/pages/blog/json-schema-beyond-validation.md

 So, how can we program such a process that will enable us to consistently and accurately represent the underlying data model for the JSON data?
 How can this be standardized across all versions of JSON Schema (as we might not stay on Draft 7 forever)?

+Some of the alternatives to JSON Schema is specification such as [TypeSchema](https://typeschema.org/) or [JTD](https://datatracker.ietf.org/doc/html/rfc8927), that instead of focusing on validation, you focus on the definition of data models.
+Using these as the standard definition for payloads would indeed solve the problem in terms of data definitions in tooling.
+However, doing so neglect many important features of JSON Schema that simply cannot be done by defining the models, and we are left with the very same problem of transforming `JSON Schema -> TypeSchema` or `JSON Schema -> JTD`, which to some extent is the process we are trying to figure out.

-Well, that is a work in progress :smiley: For [Modelina](github.com/asyncapi/modelina) we have our own process, but...
+For the process itself, it is highly work in progress :smiley: For [Modelina](github.com/asyncapi/modelina) we have our own process, but...
 It is something we are trying to solve collectively (as AsyncAPI is not the only one with this problem, [OAI, IBM](https://github.com/OAI/OpenAPI-Specification/issues/2542), etc) in the JSON Schema organization.

 Therefore I started a [discussion](https://github.com/json-schema-org/community/discussions/18) to trigger some initial thoughts on the subject and a SIG is being formed to tackle this problem, it can be found here - https://github.com/json-schema-org/vocab-idl.